Heimdall-Robot/heimdall-robot.github.io/website-guide.md

 ## Local Testing

-If you want to test changes that you have made to the site without having to push a commit to GitHub, the eaisest way is to use Local testing for this website is eaisest with Linux.
+If you want to test changes that you have made to the site without having to push a commit to GitHub, the easiest way is to use Local testing for this website is easiest with Linux.
 To test the page locally with Windows, [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 In Linux: